-The type of physiotherapy treatments selected for each patient will be entirely based upon the assessment that John will undertake.
+The type of physiotherapy treatments selected for each patient will be entirely based upon the assessment undertaken.
 There is no one exercise or treatment that “cures” a patient!
 It is always a combination of different treatments along with education and advice about the issue and how you can help your recovery outside of the clinic too.
-No matter what the problem, John will set you on the right path by selecting the appropriate type of treatment and guiding you back on the road to recovery.
-Types of physiotherapy treatments available:
+No matter what the problem, we will set you on the right path by selecting the appropriate type of treatment and guiding you back on the road to recovery.
+Book online now or fill out a contact form to start your recovery journey.
+Types of physiotherapy treatments available in the clinic are:

 - Advice and education